A Guide to Healthcare Risk Management Planning

 These are the five essential steps to setting up a risk management plan:

-This document can outline your goals and streamline the structure of your planning.
+1. Create a formal document with this (suggested) outline: This document can outline your goals and streamline the structure of your planning.
 It should include these elements:

 - Name and location of your organization